-Pursuant to section 507A, parties may concurrently invoke the Australian Consumer Law and Fair Trading Act 2012 (Vic) (“ACL&FTA”).
-This can be done by checking the correct box on the General Application form.
+Parties may concurrently invoke the Australian Consumer Law and Fair Trading Act 2012 (Vic) (“ACL&FTA”).
+This can be done by referring to section 184 of the ACL&FTA, and checking the correct box on the general application form.
 This means applications may be made for amounts greater than $10,000.
 Such applications may attract higher application fees.
 However, it is necessary to show the relationship was in trade and commerce (s 182 ACL&FTA).
 See the Tenants Union for more advice.

 The ACL&FTA also provides VCAT with a wide range of remedies to resolve disputes (ss 184–185; pt 8.2 ACL&FTA).
-For more information see Section 7: Consumers, contracts, the internet and copyright.
+For more information see Section 7 (Consumers, contracts, the internet and copyright) of this book.

 It may also be possible to make personal injury claims under the ACL&FTA for claims less than $10,000 (s 182(3)).
 However, parties are strongly advised to consult with a personal injuries expert before proceeding with any such claim at VCAT.
-Given the complexity, gravity, unique time limits and other issues arising out of such claims, parties may wish to use the Law Institute of Victoria Referral Service (see Legal representation).
+Given the complexity, gravity, unique time limits and other issues arising out of such claims, parties may wish to use the Law Institute of Victoria’s Find a Lawyer Legal Referral Service (see Legal representation).

 Claims under contract can be made at any time up to six years after the alleged loss or damage has occurred.
 After such time, an application may be statute barred.
 In some cases, a persistent breach will simply have a reduced eligibility for compensation; in other matters, it may be fatal to a claim.